darktasevski/CompSci/Math/geometry.md

 ## Coordinate Plane

 A coordinate plane is a two-dimensional plane formed by the intersection of a vertical line (usually) called y-axis and a horizontal line (usually) called x-axis.
-These are perpendicular lines that intersect each other at zero, and this point is called the origin.
+These are perpendicular lines that intersect each other at zero, and this point is called the **origin**.
 The axes cut the coordinate plane into four equal sections, and each section is known as quadrant.

 ![coordplane](../static/math/coordplane.gif)

 > The two-dimensional plane is called the **Cartesian plane**, or the coordinate plane and the axes are called the coordinate axes or x-axis and y-axis.

+### Graphing coordinates

+For graphing coordinates we are using ordered pairs (x, y), where x represents the point on the x-axis and y a point on the y-axis.

+### Quadrants

+The original intersecting number lines are dividing the coordinate plane into four areas, called quadrants.
+These are numbered, by tradition, using Roman numerals in a counterclockwise direction starting with the top, right quadrant, called Quadrant I.

+-   Quadrant I: This is the quadrant with only positive values for both the x-axis and y-axis. $(x,y)$
+-   Quadrant II, to its left, has negative x values and positive y values. $(-x,y)$
+-   Quadrant III has both negative x and y values. $(-x,-y)$
+-   Quadrant IV has negative y values and positive x values. $(x,-y)$

+Nothing prevents a line or flat shape from starting in one quadrant and continuing into another.
+A circle, for example, could have a center at, say, (1, 3) and a radius of 10 units, allowing it to sweep through all four quadrants.

+### Intercept

+When a line crosses either the x-axis or y-axis, the point is called either the **x-intercept** or **y-intercept**.
+An intercept always happens when the value of the crossed axis is o:

+[insert coordinate plane with straight line intercepting at (5, 0) and (0, 3); label both points with each coordinate pair]

+Here the line intercepts the y-axis at 3, along the x-axis value of 0, and intercepts the x-axis at 5, along the y-axis value of 0.